pueue-stash

 DESCRIPTION

-pueue stash moves tasks to a stashed state, removing them from the queue.
-Stashed tasks won't run until explicitly enqueued.
-Useful for preparing tasks to run later.
+pueue stash moves queued tasks to a stashed state, preventing them from being automatically started.
+Stashed tasks remain in pueue but won't run until explicitly enqueued with pueue enqueue.
+This is useful for preparing tasks to run later or temporarily holding tasks without losing them.

 PARAMETERS